 Consult your doctor before starting pre-operative exercises.
 It is important to strengthen your entire body before surgery.
-Try to strengthen your arms because you will be relying on your arms when getting in/out of bed and chairs; and on/off the toilet.
-Perform light endurance activities for your heart and lungs - walking for 10 to 15 minutes each day.
+Try to strengthen your arms because you will be relying on your arms when walking with the walker; getting in/out of bed and chairs; and on/off the toilet.
+Perform light endurance activities for your heart and lungs.
+Start walking daily.